chasewnelson/SNPGenie/README.md

 # snpgenie

-Perl software for estimating evolutionary parameters from pooled next-generation sequencing single-nucleotide polymorphism data.
+SNPGenie is Perl software for estimating evolutionary parameters from pooled next-generation sequencing single-nucleotide polymorphism data.

 # Introduction

 SNPGenie is Perl-based program for calculating evolutionary parameters such as nonsynonymous and synonymous nucleotide diversities (πN and πS, respectively) from next-generation sequencing (NGS) SNP reports generated using CLC Genomics Workbench or Geneious.
 For the results to have biological meaning, the SNP report must contain SNPs called from the sequencing of a pooled nucleic acid sample that is representative of the population of interest.
 For example, if one is interested in determining the nucleotide diversity of a virus population within a single host, it would be appropriate to sequence the pooled nucleic acid content of the viruses in a blood sample from that host.

 # Using snpgenie

 SNPGenie version 1.2 is a command-line interface application written in Perl.
 As such, it is limited only by the memory and processing capabilities of the local hardware.
 As input, it accepts:

 1. One or more **reference sequence** files in **FASTA** format (.fa/.fasta);